plonzari/blog/_posts/2021-06-19-The-interviewer's-solution.md

 must be taken.
 The problem is finding the strategy that maximizes the gain.

 <a href="https://en.wikipedia.org/wiki/Optimal_stopping"> According to Wikipedia </a>
- this is an example of a stopping problem, sometimes called "secretary problem", clearly so called because (re)introduced by some "Mad Men" in the 60's.
+ this is an example of a stopping problem, sometimes called "secretary problem".
+This name must have been chosen by some "Mad Men" in the 60's.

-In many cases the best strategy seems to be passing the first $$T$$ candidates and then hiring the candidate that is the best with respect to those interviewed before.
+In many cases the best strategy seems to be passing over the first $$T$$ candidates and then hiring the candidate that is the best with respect to those interviewed before.
 The value of the threshold depends on the details of the problem.
 For negligible interview cost and uniform distribution of candidate gains,
  $$T$$ is the closest integer to $$\sqrt{N}$$  where $$N$$ is the number of candidates.